PinkDiamond1/db3-near/README.md

 The DB3 on-chain protocol organizes fee payments and helps establish trust in query results.
 Fraudulent behaviour and censorship is discouraged by requiring hosts to post a security deposit that may be slashed if query results differ.

 * **Developers** write database schema and ETL logic code and `publish` them on-chain using a custom DB3 smart contract (only the CID of the bundle is stored)
-* **Hosts** choose which databases they are interested to host, then pay a security `deposit` and `register` their API endpoints on-chain; they utilize DB3 nodes to launch and sync databases; the node keeps databases in-sync by pulling and validating data from **trusted ingest sources** (out of scope for this hackathon)
+* **Hosts** choose which databases they are interested to host, then pay a security `deposit` and `register` their API endpoints on-chain; they utilize DB3 nodes to launch and sync databases; the node keeps databases in sync by pulling and validating data from **trusted ingest sources** (out of scope for this hackathon)
 * **Users** first `discover` API endpoints for databases they are interested in, then `sign` queries with attached **fee payments** and send them to selected hosts for execution
-* After hosts have executed a query, they (1) `sign` the result, and (2) return it to the user immediately (to ensure low latency), and (3) `settle` fee and result with the database contract
+* After hosts have executed a query, they (1) `sign` the result, (2) return it to the user immediately (to ensure low latency), and (3) `settle` the fee and result with the database contract
 * The database contract can split fees between hosts and developers who can `claim` payouts

 Design choices for on-chain functions `deposit`, `register`, `settle`, and `claim`: